modypy/modypy/docs/index.rst

 - Simple architecture based on states, signals and connectible ports
 - Enables hierarchical modelling
 - Allows the establishment of reusable building blocks
-- Simulator for continuous-time, linear and non-linear systems
+- Simulator for linear and non-linear continuous-time systems
+- Clock system to model periodic events and discrete-time components
 - Steady state determination and linearization
 - Library of standard blocks, including 6-degree-of-freedom rigid body motion
 - Tested for 100% statement and branch coverage